Catherine of Vadstena

 Catherine of Sweden, Katarina av Vadstena, Catherine of Vadstena or Katarina Ulfsdotter (c.
 1332 – 24 March 1381) was a Swedish noblewoman.
-She is venerated as a saint in the Roman Catholic Church.
+She is venerated as a saint in the Evangelical Lutheran Churches and in the Roman Catholic Church.
 Her father was Ulf Gudmarsson, Lord of Ulvåsa, and her mother was Saint Bridget of Sweden (known as Birgitta Birgersdotter of Finsta in her lifetime).

 Life

 At the age of twelve or thirteen she married Lord Eggert van Kyren, a religious young nobleman of German descent, whom she persuaded to take a vow of absolute chastity, and both lived in a state of virginity.
 Catherine accompanied her mother to Rome in 1349 and soon upon arrival heard news of her husband's death.

 She stayed on with her mother, accompanied her on several journeys, including one to the Holy Land.
 At the death of Bridget, Catherine returned to Sweden with her mother's body, which was buried at the monastery of Vadstena.
 Catherine became head of the Brigittine convent at Vadstena Abbey, founded by her mother.
 Catherine took on the task of forming the community in the rule her mother had written and directing the Order of the Holy Savior, or Bridgettines.
 Later, she returned to Rome to work for her mother's canonization.
 She stayed there five years and formed a close friendship with Catherine of Siena.
 She was spurred by a vision to visit the Holy Land in 1372, and she died soon after her return to Rome.